 There’s always an excuse to get in front of a customer and show something. – Michael Wolfe, Vontu Co-Founder and Startup Advisor

 It’s best to always keep the initiative with prospects.
-Don’t expect to be called back to meet again.
+To land your first 10 customers, don’t expect to be called back to meet again.

 If you’re tackling your prospects’ top two or three problems and you left a good impression when you met; getting another meeting shouldn’t be too difficult.
 Prospects like to see progress; they like to know that the information they shared had an impact.

 Perhaps for the first solution meeting you’ll share your insights from the market to make them smarter in their job, and for the second meeting you’ll show more of the product (screenshots, prototype, demo, etc).
 There’s always a reason to get in front of a customer.

 To avoid sounding like every salesperson in the world, the best thing to do is tell the prospect that you’re looking for advice or coaching.
 You value their perspective and you’re looking for mentoring.
 This is how you turn business stakeholders into coaches.